larryknaebelobsidian/kingdom/Revelation event list ordered as revealed.md

 #### Fourth Trumpet: one third of sun, moon and stars struck to cause one-third of light to shine during day and night
 #### Eagle announces in midheaven: 3 Woes to those dwelling on earth due to the last three trumpets
 ## 9
-#### Fifth trumpet: locusts from smoke out of the bottomless pit torment those who do not have the seal of God on their foreheads for five months. - first woe
+#### Fifth trumpet (first woe): locusts(their king is Abaddon/Apollyon) from smoke out of the bottomless pit  torment (not kill) those who do not have the seal of God on their foreheads for five months. - first woe past
-#### Sixth trumpet: two hundred million horsemen kill one third of mankind
+#### Sixth trumpet (second woe): two hundred million horsemen (Euphrates) kill one third of mankind by fire, smoke, brimstone
+#### No repentance of murders, sorceries, immorality, thefts
 ## 10
 #### Angel (right foot on the sea, left on the land) with little book
 #### Seven peals of thunder - sealed up